gabo01/artid/README.md

 [Setting a rust developing env](https://hoverbear.org/2017/03/03/setting-up-a-rust-devenv/)

-During the debug process the debug folder contents will change, this changes are not to be submitted to the repo.
-To avoid tracking this changes on your local copy run the following command on your local repo:
+During the debug process the debug folder contents will change, these changes are not to be submitted to the repo.
+To avoid tracking these changes on your local copy run the following command on your local repo:

 ```bash